WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 You can go to `here GitHub <https://github.com/>`__ create an account and sign in

-Here we will learn the 5 basic commands for GitHub:
+Here we will learn the 5 basic ideas for GitHub:

 1.repositories